 Anyone experiencing a body image issue, disordered eating or an eating disorder, their family and friends along with professionals such as psychologists, GPs, employers and teachers to name a few.

-If you have a non-English speaking background, we have telephone translation and interpreting available, that will help you use our Helpline service with more ease.
+If you have a non-English speaking background, we have a telephone translation and interpreting available.

 You can access the service by calling 131 450.
-Ask to connect with the Butterfly Foundation.
+Ask to connect with Butterfly Foundation.

 If the Helpline is busy when you call, please leave a voicemail and a Helpline counsellor will use an interpreter when they return your call.